LYDIC-GROUP/rapid-api-crud-bundle/README.md

 ## How to use

 ### The fast/flexible way
-1. Create an entity and implement the RapidApiCrudEntity
+1. Create an entity and implement the RapidApiCrudEntity (optionally use Symfony validation annotations)
 2. Create a controller that extends the RapidApiCrudController
-3. Implement the required methods and use the config DTO to enable/disable certain routes
+3. Implement the required method(s) and use the config DTO to enable/disable certain routes

 ### The fully customizable way
 1. Create or edit an existing model and implement the RapidApiCrudEntity interface